lloda/ra-ra/README.md

+# ra-ra #

-ra:: is an expression template / multidimensional array library for C. It has bugs and many half-baked features.
+ra-ra is an expression template / multidimensional array library for C. It has bugs and many half-baked features.
 If you need an array library for 'production', you should probably look somewhere else.